pschichtel/JavaCAN/README.md

 * Maven 3 or newer
 * A locally running docker daemon and permissions to run containers
-* Java 10 or newer installed
+* Java 8 or newer installed
 * Bash

 For tests:

 * The [can-isotp](https://github.com/hartkopp/can-isotp) kernel module loaded
 * [can-utils](https://github.com/linux-can/can-utils) installed in the `PATH`
-* A real or virtual CAN interface named "vcan0"
+* A CAN interface named "vcan0"
+* Java 8 or newer installed

 For usage: